 01.01 To determine if licensed activities are being conducted in a manner that will protect the health and safety of workers and the general public.

-01.02 To determine if licensed programs are being conducted in accordance with U.S. Nuclear Regulatory Commission (NRC) requirements.
+01.02 To determine if licensed programs are being conducted in accordance with U.S. Nuclear Regulatory Commission (NRC) regulations and requirements.

 87121-02 INSPECTION REQUIREMENTS